authorjapps/zerocode-hello-world/README.md

 * Run the JustHelloWorldTest.java test (it invokes GitHub REST https apis and asserts the result)
 ```
           * i.e. src/test/java/org/jsmart/zerocode/testhelp/tests/helloworld/JustHelloWorldTest.java
-          * Then, you can fiddle with the assertions section and run the test again,
+          * Then, you can fiddle with the assertions/verify section and run the test again,
             observe the PASS/FAILURES at the console.

           * To run more tests go to individual package and run. e.g. folders-  helloworldgithub, helloworldmore etc